Skip to main content

 When to Worry About Abnormal Cortisol Levels

-It's normal for cortisol levels to change from time to time, but if they stay too high or too low for a long time, it could be a sign of a problem that needs medical attention.
-Over time, high cortisol levels could lead to unexplained weight gain, constant tiredness, high blood pressure, or mood swings.
-They may also be linked to Cushing syndrome.
-Low cortisol, on the other hand, could make you tired all the time, dizzy, weak in your muscles, or lose weight without trying.
-These could be signs of Addison's disease or adrenal insufficiency.
+It's normal for cortisol levels to change from time to time, but if they stay too high or too low for a long time, it could be a sign of a problem.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, persistently high cortisol levels may be linked to Cushing syndrome, causing unexplained weight gain, constant tiredness, high blood pressure, or mood swings.
+Low cortisol, on the other hand, could signal Addison's disease or adrenal insufficiency, with symptoms like constant fatigue, dizziness, muscle weakness, or unexplained weight loss.

 Download the app and take the first step toward a life free from anxiety and burnout